kulshekhar/ts-jest/website/versioned_docs/version-29.0/getting-started/paths-mapping.md

 // In the following statement, replace `./tsconfig` with the path to your `tsconfig` file
-// which contains the path mapping (ie the `compilerOptions.paths` option): import { compilerOptions } from './tsconfig' import type { JestConfigWithTsJest } from './types'
+// which contains the path mapping (ie the `compilerOptions.paths` option): import { compilerOptions } from './tsconfig' import type { JestConfigWithTsJest } from 'ts-jest'

 const jestConfig: JestConfigWithTsJest = {
   // [...]